AhaLabs/ahalabs.github.io/src/pages/posts/grant-application-08-2022.md

 title: "Grant Application to NEAR Foundation"
 pubDate: "2022-08-08"
 author: "@chadoh"
+description: "We applied for a NEAR Foundation grant.
+Here are the interesting parts."
 ---

 We applied for a NEAR Foundation grant.
 Here are the interesting parts.